 CGP is committed to you, and to change.
 Our goal is to see key social and environmental issues raised through new community alliances and ground-breaking campaigns.
 We address key planning and conservation issues with new tools, and make our partners' work more effective.
 We convene, train, facilitate, mentor, advise, and prefer that others take the credit.

-Congratulations to the graduates of our fall 2022 Auburn Organizer training!
+Congratulations to the graduates of our summer 2023 Auburn Organizer training!

 "As someone who has been an activist for years, been on the board of non-profits and also a Congressional candidate, I wondered how much I would learn in the training.
 The answer was - a tremendous amount!
 The structure applied to how to approach and frame campaigns will benefit anyone, from someone new to this world to an experience-hardened long-timer.
 I have used these learnings every day since returning.
 And the connections we made with other like-minded people across our district are priceless.
 They have already made us a more cohesive community.
 The guest speakers provided wonderful insights and were very motivating.
 Thank you Rich, Francesca, Mattea, David, and Adam!
 I look forward to future sessions.